 1. Cliff Burton

-The first one on our list is Cliff Burton.
-Cliff came to prominence with one of the first thrash metal bands, Metallica.
+The first name on our list is Cliff Burton.
+Cliff rose to fame with one of the pioneering thrash metal bands, Metallica.

 2. Steve Harris

-Steve is usually seen playing a Fender Precision Bass. in 2009 Fender released the Steve Harris Signature bass.
-The most notable differences on his signature bass are the blue-sparkle finish and the mirrored scratchplate.
+Steve is often seen playing a Fender Precision Bass.
+In 2009, Fender released the Steve Harris Signature bass, which features a blue-sparkle finish and a mirrored scratchplate.

 3. David Ellefson